-Computer Science Entry Criteria : A minimum of 65% in Sacred Heart Certificate Computer Science OR as a new learne Certificate Mathematics (Algebra & Number) are a requirement er to the course, a m iinimum of 65% in Sac red Heart Level 2 12CSC AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits AS 91895 Use advanced techniques to develop a network.
-2 4 HOD: Mr Chris Edey AS 91896 Use advanced programming techniques to develop a computer programme.
+Computer Science Level 2 12CSC Entry Criteria: A minimum of 65% in Sacred Heart Certificate Computer Science OR as a new learner to the course, a minimum of 65% in Sacred Heart Certificate Mathematics (Algebra & Number) are a requirement AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits AS 91895 Use advanced techniques to develop a network.
+2 4 HOD: Mr Chris Edey AS 91896 Use advanced programming techniques to develop a computer program.
 2 6 AS 91897 Use advance processes to develop a digital technologies outcome.
 2 6 AS 91898 Demonstrate understanding of a Computer Science concept.
-2 3 The course is Computer p Designing a course, looking at the architecture of a Local Area Network and applying this by servicing structured around the following topics: programming concepts, planning and prototyping and producing and planning a Computer Science outcome ding and implementing Local Area Networks g and fault finding a basic Local Area Netw ork.
-This course le this course lead?
-Pads onto Level 3 Computer Science and could also lead to students gaining entry into Uni iversity or Tertiary c ourses post Level 3.
-Cost: The course fe e is \$40.
+2 3 follow a short course, looking at the architecture of a Local Area Network and applying this by servicing and fault finding a basic Local Area Network.
+The course is structured around the following topics: Computer programming concepts, planning and prototyping Designing and producing and planning a Computer Science outcome Understanding and implementing Local Area Networks Where does this course lead?
+This course leads onto Level 3 Computer Science and could also lead to students gaining entry into University or Tertiary courses post Level 3.
+Cost: